krilor/wordpress-website-standards/CONTRIBUTING.md

 # Branching and pull requests

-I'm trying to use [gitflow as explained by Vincent Driessen](https://nvie.com/posts/a-successful-git-branching-model/) in this project.
-For you, as a contributor, that simply means that **all pull requests a has to go into the [develop branch](https://github.com/krilor/wordpress-website-standards/tree/develop).**
+This project tries to use [github flow](https://guides.github.com/introduction/flow/).
+For you, as a contributor, that simply means that pull request goes directly into the master branch.

 Please try to be descriptive in both branch name, commits and pull request.